HTTP-Requests/anti-motd-scanner/README.md

 **Should i occasionally clear ipcache.txt if many players use VPNS/Dynamic IP's?**
 > There are 4 billion IP's chances are none of them will be eventually used by scanners.
 Although it cant hurt

-**Will there be a spigot version?
-My server runs spigot!**
+**Will there be a paper version?
+My server runs PaperMC/Purpur!**
-> Yes, there will be a spigotmc version soon.
+> This plugin is compatible with Paper/Purpur.
+If it ever needs 2 versions then i will make it.

 **What about versions below 1.21.8?**
 > If it is requested enough i may support 1.20.x, thats as low as I will go.
 Newer versions will be updated fast.